 According to Tennessee Statutes 36-6-413-b-2, non-residents in some Tennessee municipalities can receive a $60 discount upon showing the county clerk proof that establishes they are not Tennessee residents.
 Call the county clerk where you want to get married to see if this discount will be available to you.

-Yes.
 A marriage to a first cousin is allowed.

 If either party is under the age of 18, they must be accompanied by parents.
 If under the age of 16, Tennessee law requires that the couple receives a court order before being allowed to marry.

-Copy of Certificate of Marriage:
+Copy of Certificate of Marriage

-The information in this article was accurate when it was published.
 It is important that you verify all information with your local marriage license office or county clerk before making any wedding or travel plans.